 I’ve often been asked whether it’s really worth studying Harry Potter.
 We certainly live in a very different world from the one he lived in.
 Even the snowy owl, long preserved because of its connection with him, was recently declared extinct.

 Sometimes it seems like we have problems enough of our own: Fires and storms continue to rage, the oceans continue to rise, and species continue to slide into oblivion.
-Why would we care the struggles of a school boy from a long distant century?
+Why would we care about the struggles of a school boy from a long distant century?